Krudzz/Krudzz/README.md

-# HELLO! 👋 I'm King Rodrigo!
+# HELLO! 👋 I'm King "Krudz" Rodrigo!

 ### A multidisciplinary designer specializing in coding.
 But I'm heavily specialized in art direction, graphic, and apparel design.